francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-NamedTuple to link a node with a parent Node
+Use a NamedTuple to link a node with his parent Node.

 <b>Attributes:</b>
     level (int): level in the module